NlMBUS/trials-game/README.md

 # trials-game
-Original game made for final project in ICS3U (2020)
+Original game made for ICS3U final project (2020) in Python

 #### Made by Abid Rahman and Yazan Hailat